Why You Shouldn’t Use a Video Background On Your WordPress Site

 Is it big enough, but not too big?

 By “big enough,” I mean does your video look pixelated?
 I highly recommend using a good camera for shooting your video, preferably a DSLR with settings optimized for video, instead of hand-held video from your phone.
-Again, the quality of the video will negate any of the appeal your video could garner.
+Again, the quality of the video will negate any of the appeals your video could garner.

 Keep the length of the video short, preferably no more than 30 seconds.
 This will encourage the video to load quickly and play seamlessly without sacrificing quality.